-Read more about each of them, or see workshop availability and buy your tickets on our Events page.
+Read more about each of them, or see workshop availability and buy your tickets on our Booking page.

 You can participate to the whole program at your own pace and in any order, hop in anytime during the year, or only the workshops that are of most interest to you, if you are not interested by the whole program.
 The workshops are held every Saturday to the public, and private Sessions can be organized for private groups during the week on Wednesdays and Thursdays.

 For those who opted for the full program.
 The last 2 session workshops is held over a 2 consecutive day weekend at the farm, with onsite assignments for each section – questions related to the material covered in the course.
 Some of the assignments include outdoor activities, observation, and drawing exercises, as does the Final Design Project.